 - the Sustainability Financing Framework developed by Housing New Zealand and used by Kāinga Ora to issue its ground-breaking Wellbeing Bonds

-- the feed-through effect into financing from the widening adoption of environmental, social and governance (ESG) imperatives, for example the ANZ loan to Synlait this year, which was the first transaction in New Zealand to link interest costs to ESG performance
+- the feed-through effect into financing from the widening adoption of environmental, social and governance (ESG) imperatives1, for example the ANZ loan to Synlait this year, which was the first transaction in New Zealand to link interest costs to ESG performance

 - the rising popularity of impact investment schemes, responding to an increased awareness of climate change risk among both fund managers and consumers, and

-- the release by The Aotearoa Circle in November of the interim Sustainable Finance Forum report setting out a pathway to a sustainable economy and financial system in New Zealand.
+- the release by The Aotearoa Circle2 in November of the interim Sustainable Finance Forum report setting out a pathway to a sustainable economy and financial system in New Zealand.
 (A legal opinion commissioned by The Aotearoa Circle from Chapman Tripp is clear that these issues need to be on the governance radar).